Trip Policy Guide

 11. TRANSPORT, EXPORT AND IMPORT OF WILDLIFE

 All game laws pertaining to take, possession and transport or migratory or non-migratory gamebirds or wildlife shall be strictly followed without exception.
 Links to US Migratory Bird Hunting Regulations are provided, in part, in our Sporting Travel Resources.
 It is the sole responsibility of clients to be knowledgeable of, to understand, to accept and to strictly adhere to all pertaining laws for locations they are hunting or risk termination of hunt without refund.
-Furthermore, the client accepts full responsibility for all citations, fines, prosecutions, legal fees and/or confiscation of birds resulting from their actions.
+Furthermore, the client accepts full responsibility for import protocols and all inconveniences, citations, fines, prosecutions, legal fees and/or confiscations of birds resulting therefrom.

 GetDucks.com, Ramsey Russell, LLC and their affiliates, employees or others connected do not offer or provide legal or other advice regarding the legality or methodology of (a) export of waterfowl and game birds from other countries or (b) the importation of waterfowl and game birds into the United States.
 While we will discuss these matters with clients, final authority rests in the jurisdiction of applicable law enforcement and regulatory agencies.
 The export of waterfowl and game birds from foreign countries and the importation of waterfowl and game birds into the U.S. are the hunter’s sole responsibility, and require knowledge and compliance of all applicable current laws and regulations.
 We recommend you visit the web site of the U.S. Fish and Wildlife Service to obtain import information, or contact them as necessary to fully understand the process.
 Regulations concerning the importation of wildlife may be found in 50 CFR Part 14.